asreview/asreview/docs/source/lab/models.rst

    * - ELAS Multilingual
      - l-series
      - Designed for multilingual datasets.
-     - ASReview NEMO
+     - ASReview Dory
    * - ELAS Heavy
      - h-series
      - Focuses on semantic understanding of text.
-     - ASReview NEMO
+     - ASReview Dory

 For most users, the pre-configured ELAS models are sufficient.
 However, if you want more control, you can create custom models by mixing and matching components.
 This flexibility allows you to tailor the AI model to your specific dataset and research goals.
-Custom models can combine components from both ASReview and the :doc:`nemo` package, offering advanced options for those with more technical expertise.
+Custom models can combine components from both ASReview and the :doc:`dory` package, offering advanced options for those with more technical expertise.

 ELAS Ultra